 - Will I go to jail when I appear in court?

 No. A DWI does carry jail time and one of the consequences; however, sentences are negotiated with the prosecutors and decided by the judge.

 Minnesota only has the authority to revoke your privileges to drive in Minnesota.
 You will need to complete all of the necessary requirements in order to drive again in Minnesota.
-Whether the state which you have your drivers license in will revoke you as well based off this offense will be up to that state.
+Whether the state in which you have your driver’s license will revoke you based on this offense will be up to that state.
 It is possible, and likely, that you will need to complete that state’s requirements in addition to Minnesota’s.

 If it wasn’t forfeited, but only towed because there was no one to drive it, you can go get it at any time while your license is still valid and if you have proof of insurance.